ghostFaceKillah/CarND-Advanced-Lane-Lines/README.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image.
+The implementation is contained in the file `color_grad.py` and has the following steps:
+  - thresholding the abs value of Sobel derivative operator in x direction
+  - thresholding the quadratic norm of Sobel derivative operator
+  - thresholding the direction of two-dimensional Sobel derivative operator
+  - thresholding the red color and saturation (from HSL model)

+These steps are showcased in the below illustration.
-![alt text][image3]
+![alt text][image_thresh]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.